Box 569 Heriot Bay, British Columbia, Canada V0P 1H0

 Whether you’ve been on a trip with us or are getting excited for your first Spirit of the West Adventure, keep up to date with what’s happening in Johnstone Strait and surrounding areas.

-Marine Education & Research Society
+Marine Education & Resource Society

 Marine Education and Research Society (MERS) which, as the name implies, conducts research and education in the Johnstone Strait area.
 They have an excellent blog that helps keep you up to date on all the latest research and there have been some cool discoveries of late!

-Spirit of the West’s blog stories
+Spirit of the West’s Blog Stories

 Responsible Whale Watching

 The orcas, humpbacks and other marine mammals spend their days foraging, playing and socializing, and we want to keep it this way.
 We strongly believe that we should do everything that we can to minimize our impacts on their natural behaviour and habitat.
 We follow the Be Whale Wise Guidelines, which have been established to protect both the whales and kayakers and boaters from any negative interactions as well as long term, cumulative effects.
+Learn more about how we participate in Responsible Travel here.

 Feeling Fit on the Water